-Currently I offer one-to-one Art Therapy sessions at 'Make It' a creative venue/artists studio in Buxton.
+Usually I offer one-to-one Art Therapy sessions at 'Make It' a creative venue/artists studio in Buxton.
 During Lockdown (and ongoing) I have adapted my practice to offer online sessions by Zoom so this remains a possibility going forwards as well as hopefully being able to return to offering in-person sessions again soon.
-I have also worked at Riverside Wellbeing, which has two lovely therapy rooms and is based in Whaley Bridge, so this is something that may be possible if more convenient for you than Buxton..
+I have also worked at Riverside Wellbeing in the past, which has two lovely therapy rooms and is based in Whaley Bridge, so this is something that may be possible if more convenient for you than Buxton..

-I am exploring possibilities to offer Group Art Therapy and 'Arts for Wellbeing' workshops, so please do let me know if these would be of interest to you.
+I am open to offering Group Art Therapy and 'Arts for Wellbeing' workshops, so please do let me know if these would be of interest to you.